JohanDehn/vscode-helloworld-template-C/README.md

 Versions from which the project has been compiled and tested on.

-Visual Studio Code Linux AMD64 version 1.18.0\n
+- Visual Studio Code Linux AMD64 version 1.18.0
-Visual Studio Code Extension C/C++ version 0.14.2\n Ubunut 16.04 64-bit LTS\n
+- Visual Studio Code Extension C/C++ version 0.14.2
+- Ubunut 16.04 64-bit LTS